scrapy/scrapy/docs/deprecations.rst

 Filtering out deprecation warnings
 ''''''''''''''''''''''''''''''''''

-Filtering out Scrapy warnings only it not easy due to a `Python issue`_.
+Filtering out only Scrapy warnings is not easy due to a `Python issue`_.

-If you do not mind filtering out all warnings, and not just Scrapy deprecation warnings, apply the ``ignore`` :ref:`warning filter <python:warning-filter>` with :python:option:`-W` or :python:envvar:`PYTHONWARNINGS`.
+If you do not mind filtering out all warnings, not only Scrapy deprecation warnings, apply the ``ignore`` :ref:`warning filter <python:warning-filter>` with :python:option:`-W` or :python:envvar:`PYTHONWARNINGS`.
 For example::